DiligentPoetry/interest-registration-backend-POC/README.md

 # interest-registration-backend-POC
-A simple API that takes in usernames and emails.
+A simple API that takes in usernames and emails and saves to a CF KV database, can be easily integrated with other databases like postgresql.

 Accepted request types : POST
 Auto verification of duplicate signups with kv lookup